 - We’re putting computer vision on some of our scooters with the help of the Urban Mobility Safety Platform Luna.
 This is a new pilot project being tested in the city of Northampton right now.
 The AI technology will be able to detect when a scooter is parked incorrectly.
 The computer vision will also be used to detect pedestrians and ensure scooters are off the pavements.

 Some of these technological innovations are completely new and we continue to develop them using the data we have.
-“Since the ‘end of ride photo’ feature was introduced in early March, illegal parking has decreased 45% in Liverpool”, says Kristopher Nolgren, Senior Product Manager at Voi.
+“Since the ‘Parking Photo’ feature was introduced in early March, illegal parking has decreased 45% in Liverpool”, says Kristopher Nolgren, Senior Product Manager at Voi.

 While we have the technology to direct our riders to designated parking areas, we believe that improving city infrastructure to better accommodate bikes, e-scooters and decreasing the amount of cars and motorcycles in urban areas in European cities will dramatically improve safety for all road users.